chirathr/blog/_posts/2018-08-12-install-android-studio.md

 comments: true
 ---

 Learning Android app development was one of the things I always wanted to do.
-So after graduating college was over I decided to learn Android, build an app and publish it in the Google Play Store.
-The first step in leaning Android app development is to setup the Android Studio IDE.
-Thankfully installing Android Studio on Ubuntu 18.04 is pretty simple and you don't have to bother with installation of any drivers.
+So after graduation I was determined to learn Android app development, build an app and publish it in the Google Play Store.
+The first step in learning Android app development is to setup the Android Studio IDE.
+Installing Android Studio on Ubuntu 18.04 is pretty straight forward and the best thing is you don't need to bother with installation of any adb driver.

 ![Download Android Studio](/public/images/2018-08-14-install-android-studio/android-studio-1.jpg "Download Android Studio") Download Android Studio from [developer.android.com](https://developer.android.com/studio/).